Brazil at the 2004 Summer Olympics: Summary

-In the men's volleyball the team coached by the victorious Bernardo Rezende and led by Gilberto Godoy Filho, who started the greatest era of achievements with the Brazil men's national volleyball team, Brazil defeated Italy in the final by 3 to 1 and secured the second gold medal of national volleyball in the Olympic Games.
-In the team were Maurício Lima and Giovane Gávio, unique remnants of the historic triumph of the tournament of Barcelona 1992.
+In the men's volleyball the team coached by Bernardo Rezende and led by Gilberto Godoy Filho of the Brazil men's national volleyball team, Brazil defeated Italy in the final by 3 to 1 and secured the second gold medal of national volleyball in the Olympic Games.
+In the team were Maurício Lima and Giovane Gávio, remnants of the historic triumph of the tournament of Barcelona 1992.

 In men's beach volleyball, Emanuel Rego and Ricardo Santos defeated the Spaniards Javier Bosma and Pablo Herrera in the final and secured the gold.
 It was the first gold medal ever won by Brazilian men in beach volleyball.
 In women's beach volleyball Shelda Bede and Adriana Behar again came to the decision, but as they did four years earlier in Sydney, they silver medalists, after losing to Kerri Walsh and Misty May.

 Led by Formiga and Marta, women's national football team finally won the first Olympic medal ever.
 The team advanced to the final against United States.
 After a very tough match with a draw of 1–1 in regular time, the Americans won the gold medal match by 2–1 at extra time, leaving Brazil with the silver medal.

 Brazilian judokas won two more podiums for Brazil.
 Leandro Guilheiro was responsible for giving the country the first medal in Athens, the bronze in men's 81 kg.
 The second Brazilian medal in that edition also came from judo, with the bronze of Flávio Canto, in men's 81 kg category.